BMW motorcycle tire removal and rim ding repair

 Keep working the irons farther apart.
 This one is about to come off.

 Laying the wheel down on the disc will probably cause it to warp.
 You will then need to get another disc.
-Best is to remove the disc during the work.
-One can lay the wheel on an old tire to hold the disc up.
-This will allow the disc to be on the bottom, but in the air when working on that side of the wheel.
-If you have two discs, then it is nearly required to remove the discs as they are in the way of the tire irons.
+It is best to remove the disc during the work.
+One can lay the wheel on an old tire to hold the disc up and off of the surface.
+This will allow the disc to be on the bottom.
+If you have two discs, you must remove them as they are in the way of the tire irons.
 It is an easy job to do.
-Be sure to properly tighten up the bolts and nuts.
+Be sure to tighten up the bolts and nuts properly.

-This applies to alloy rims as far back as they were used.
+This procedure only applies to the /2 alloy rims.
+They “push” around more easily than the /5 and later rims.
 I have had less success with steel rims.
-They tend to ding less and instead get a big “wow” in the rim over a larger area.
+They tend to ding less but get a big “wow” in the rim over a larger area.
 The chrome easily gets damaged too.
-The /2 Weinmann alloy rims are very easy to take out dings.
-They “push” around much easier than the /5 and later rims.

-The camera sort of distorts the rim a bit, but this is to show two “dings” in the rim.
-Each ding is marked in blue.
-They are staggered a bit, showing that they happened at different times.
-Someone tried to fix the upper one it by hammering on the rim.
-Duh.
+The camera distorts the rim a bit, but this photo is to show two “dings” in the rim.
+I marked each ding in blue.
+They are staggered a bit, indicating that they happened at different times.
+Someone tried to fix the upper one by hammering on the rim.
 Aluminum does not respond to hammering, at least not as one would like.
 Questions about how to repair a ding are common, so here is how to do it.

 The ding can be fixed by slowly pressing on the rim in the right place.
-This is called “cold flow” and is why a hammer won’t work.
-This is a small ding and it needs to be pressed in a small area.
+This effect is called “cold flow” and is why a hammer won’t work.
+This is a small ding and needs pressure in a small area.
 The ding is over a 3″ part of the rim.
 I want to press on the center of the ding with a 1/2″ piece of wood.
-I like to use a piece of hard wood to protect the rim.
+I like to use a piece of hardwood to protect the rim.
 I tape the wood in place just because I am working by myself.
-The backside is protected by cloth, or better yet is to use wood.
-The wood will spread out the pressure on the good side.
+I protect the backside with a wide piece of wood.
+The wood will spread the pressure out on the good side.

-One could use a hydraulic press, but I like to keep up the pressure for hours and it could leak hydraulic fluid back.
+One could use a hydraulic press instead of a vise.
+I like to keep the pressure on for hours, and it could leak hydraulic fluid back.
 Besides, few owners have one available to them.
 A vise is far more common.
-This is a heavy duty vise, and it is needed.
+This is a heavy-duty vise, and it is needed.
 A small vise probably won’t open far enough or have enough pressure.
-I like to crank it in, a bit at a time, just past where I want it to stay, but not much.
-I might crank the vise in over a few hours.
+I like to crank it in a bit at a time just past where I want it to stay but not very much.
+I might crank the vise in a bit at a time over a few hours.

-This is the next morning.
-It came out perfectly straight………..
-I was lucky to get it in one try.
-Now you can still see the ding on the right side and it is larger than the one was on the left side.
-It is now in the vise, but will take a few cranks at hourly intervals to get this one out.
+This is the next morning, and it came out perfectly straight.
+I was lucky to fix it in one try.
+Now you can still see the ding on the right side, and it is larger than the one on the left side.
+It is now in the vise but will take a few adjustments at hourly intervals.